 Shortlisted for the Film Craft Lions, to generate awareness for World Down Syndrome Day CoorDown and Small highlight the impact business owners can have simply by hiring someone with Down Syndrome.
 With a memorable song performed by none other than the legendary Sting, this heartwarming spot keeps eyes on screen and fingertips well away from the skip button.

-Head to the Create with Google Inspiration Hub to see a curated list of Cannes shortlisted work, both past and present, plus the winners who leveraged Google’s platforms.
+Head to the Think with Google Inspiration Hub to see a curated list of Cannes shortlisted work, both past and present, plus the winners who leveraged Google’s platforms.
 The Inspiration Hub helps you find creative inspiration for your next campaign.